-The manner by wchich the osteocytes are organized in the bone results into two types of bone tissue.
+The manners in which the osteocytes and collagen fibers are organized in the bone result in two kinds of bone tissue:

 a) Non-lamellar bone, also called primary, or immature bone;